Francis Collins: Acting science advisor

+Return to laboratory research

+After he stepped down as the director of NIH in December 2021, Collins returned to his 12-person research lab at NHGRI.
+Except for an eight-month stint as the acting presidential science advisor, Collins performed full-time biomedical research until he announced his retirement on February 28, 2025.
+Collins did not give a reason for his abrupt departure.

 Music

-Collins' love of guitar playing and motorcycle riding is often mentioned in articles about him.
+Collins's love of guitar playing and motorcycle riding is often mentioned in articles about him.

 While directing NHGRI, he formed a rock band with other NIH scientists.
 Sometimes the band, called the Directors, dueled with a rock band from Johns Hopkins University led by cancer researcher Bert Vogelstein.
 Lyrics of the Directors' songs included spoofs of rock and gospel classics re-written to address the challenges of contemporary biomedical research.
 Collins has performed at TEDMED 2012, StandUpToCancer, The 2017 Southern Methodist University Commencement and Rock Stars of Science.

 His passion for music also inspired him to partner with the Kennedy Center to expand the Sound Health Initiative, which was announced in February 2017.
 Sound Health aims to expand current knowledge and explore ways to enhance the potential for music as therapy for neurological and other disorders.